Now that I’ve got you wondering about such a thing, let me post the image and then link to the source:Continue reading Brings Joy to the John!

 I was looking through my blog stats one day…

-However, in browzing Project Gutenberg for material to read, I ran across two Horatio Alger books that exhibited the same problem.
-Yes I read those.
+In browzing Project Gutenberg for material to read, I ran across two Horatio Alger books that exhibited the same problem.
+He was an author of books for “boys and girls” from the (American) Civil War to the later 1800s.
+Some were unreadably similar and all were moralizing.
 Someday I will get a grand spreadsheet together to exhibit just how formulaic they are.
 Anyway…Continue reading Incorrect book cover art is nothing new

 To my complete suprize and delight, there is a name for that interesting icon seen on electrical distribution physical plants: Mr. Ouch!

 I had seen the icon around on various obviously electrical objects in my life, but I never really thought about it.
 Per the sources cited by WikipediA, it is from at least 1982, possibly earlier.